 Tax refund identity theft happens when someone uses your personal identifying information, such as your name, date of birth or Social Security number without your permission to commit fraud or other crimes, according to the Internal Revenue Services (IRS) “Taxpayer Guide to Identity Theft.”
 It does not matter if your legitimate tax return indicates that you owe taxes or that the government owes you a refund.

-According to the Internal Revenue Service (IRS), approximately 376,000 taxpayers reported falling victim to tax refund identity theft in 2016, a 46 percent drop from 2015.
+According to the Internal Revenue Service (IRS), approximately 597,000 taxpayers were victims of tax refund identity theft in 2017, a 32 percent drop from 2016.